 Y'know things that are all the rage?
 Blogs.
 Everyone has one; or at least had one before Facebook, Twitter and Google+ diluted the realtime pool.

-Since I'm nu-old skool — and watching endless streams of people validate their own self-importance erodes my will to live — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people waste their lives telling each other about their shockingly tedious days bores me — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
 Yay, I've joined the SpaceFace / MyBook revolution.

 Buy, buy, sell, buy, sell.
 The scramble for your customer data is as hot as ever, but it comes with a price tag that need recouping.